Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Macroscopic tunneling from black hole to white hole using the collective variables

 This shows that $M^2/K={\rm const}$ is the adiabatic invariant for the spherical electrically neutral black hole.
 Thus according to the Bekenstein conjecture \cite{Bekenstein1974}, it can be quantized in quantum mechanics:

 Here $N$ is integer, and $a$ is some fundamental dimensionless parameter of order unity.
 If this conjecture is correct, one obtains the quantization of the entropy of Schwartzschild black hole:

 The Bekenstein idea on the role of adiabatic invariants in quantization of the black hole requires further consideration, see some approaches to that in Refs. \cite{Horowitz1996,Barvinsky2001,Barvinsky2002,Ansorg2012,Visser2012,Tharanath2013}.
 In particular, the similarity between the energy levels of Schwarzschild black hole and the hydrogen atom has been suggested \cite{Bekenstein1997,Corda2015}.
 We leave this problem for the future.
 This consideration should be supported by microscopic theory, see e.g. \cite{Carlip2014}.
-That is why the condensed matter analogs will be useful, since in these systems physics is known both on macro and micro levels.
-The consideration of the quantum nucleation of the vortex ring in moving Fermi superfluids suggests that the corresponding entropy related to this process is
+That is why the condensed matter analogs can be useful, since in the condensed matter systems the physics is known both on macro and micro levels.